pixbi/duplo/README.md

 9. Checkout the `master` branch and merge `develop` into `master`
 10. Apply the new version as a new git tag
 11. Checkout the `develop` branch again

-### Grunt

-The Makefile basically dispatches commands to `git` or `grunt`.
-You may set the `BASE` environment variable to configure where the grunt task should be loaded.

 ## Technologies